-Collaboration Playlist
+Collaboration playlist

 Jun 17, 2019 | EDR Blog

-By Michele Straube for EDRBlog.org
+by Michele Straube

-Music has so many magical properties.
+a graphic with two hand coming togetherMusic has so many magical properties.
 It can prompt memory.
 It can help create memories.
 It can access memory.
 It can set the mood.
 It can change the mood.
 All these characteristics are beneficial to negotiation and collaboration.

 So with a little help from my friends,* here is a collaboration playlist.
 It includes music to help you remember the key concepts of successful collaboration; music to clear and focus your mind and attitude before a negotiation; and music to spark creativity in negotiation, or soothe your soul when agreement seems near-impossible.